narcismpap/labx/README.md

 ## Pseudo-Secure Hashing
 As proper signatures, such as the ones provided by `PKCS#1` are not possible to implement inside a QR Code, a compromise must be considered.
 To find the ideal middle ground, we must analyze the potential attack vectors:

-1) MOST LIKELY: A person forging the contents of the QR using simple to access tools
+1) `MORE LIKELY:` A person forging the contents of the QR using simple to access tools (QR Code generator + text editor)
-2) LESS LIKELY: Skilled engineer extracting the known blake2b secret from the application binary
+2) `LESS LIKELY:` Skilled engineer extracting the known blake2b secret from the application binary

-Based on this threat model, while offering a shared-secret HMAC-based signature system is prone to an attack from an adversary capable of extracting data from application binaries, it provides at least a minimal level of defence against forged QR Codes.
+Based on this threat model, while offering a shared-secret blake2b-based signature system is prone to an attack from an adversary capable of extracting data from application binaries, it provides at least a minimal level of defence against forged QR Codes.

+### Signature Delivery
+Using this `Hashing` model, we can offer limited offline QR validation with built-in verification.
+To further improve this security model, we can offer an API which exposes the complete `PKCS#1` signature, which can then be stored offline by a smart reading device.

+Using homegrown encryption, verification or hashing for certification is never a solution.
+We must implement a safe protocol, potentially optimise on Elliptic Curve Cryptography (ECC) and offer a way for checks to be safely performed offline.

 London, Apr 2021.